Hussein-L-AlMadhachi/RaggieCode/README.md

 **12 languages supported:** Python, JavaScript, TypeScript, Go, Rust, C, C++, C#, PHP, Elixir, Zig, and more.

-### It plans before it acts
+### It can plan before it acts

 Give Raggie a complex task like "migrate the database from SQLite to PostgreSQL" and it won't just start editing files blindly.
-It creates a **todo list**, breaks the work into ordered steps, shows you the plan, and waits for your **y/n approval** before touching anything.
-Then it executes each step sequentially via isolated subagents. one task at a time, never in parallel, with full context carried forward.
+Itm can create a **todo list**, breaks the work into ordered steps, shows you the plan, and waits for your y/n approval before touching anything.
+Then it executes each step sequentially via **isolated subagents**. one task at a time, never in parallel, with full context carried forward.

 ### It never loses context